Universities

 What are the requirements for studying medicine in Denmark?

 The basic requirement for studying in Denmark is a university entrance qualification, i.e. the Abitur.
 Universities often require good grades in the natural sciences, maths and English.
-A good grade point average is generally an advantage when applying to Danish universities, as it counts towards the quota 1.
+A good grade point average is generally an advantage when applying to Danish universities, as this counts in the contingent 1.
 The universities require a minimum average of 6.0 in the Danish education system, which corresponds to a German grade of 3.0.
 The average grade of applications is between 1.7 and 2.0.
 Previous education can also give you an advantage.

 If your grade point average is lower than 3.0, you have the option of applying via contingent 2.
 If you pass the UCPH exam, you can still be admitted to the medical degree programme.
 This test lasts two hours and consists of a language and a maths and logic section.